cherlanelin/Unsupervised-Learning-on-U.S.-Weather-Prediction-Accuray/README.md

 4. Clustering Validation Study

 ### simulation on real analysis.R
-This is the R files including all the content related to the analysis from the simulation based on real data. **Please** run the code for real application first and use the output files from the real application code first.
+This is the R files including all the content related to the analysis from the simulation based on real data. **Please run the code real_data_analysis.R first** for real application so as to get the output files from the real data application.
 The main content of this file includes:
 1. Functions for Data simulation and Analysis
 2. Clustering Number Selection Validation
 3. Clustering Validation Study